Cacti/documentation/Plugin-Reference.md

 ## File Structure

-All plugin files should reside under thier own respective plugin directory.
+All plugin files should reside under their own respective plugin directory.
 The example below is for a plugin called 'myplugin'.

 ```console
 myplugin/